s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

   - can span multiple AZ
 - Partitioned Placement Group
   - multiple EC2 within a single partition, failures only affect a signle partition
+  - HBase, HDFS, Cassandra
 - placement group name within your AWS must be unique
 - existing EC2 can be moved into a placement group via CLI or AWS SDK
+- only X optimiazed instance types can be launched in a placement group
+- can move an existing instance into a placement group - when they are stopped

+## vCenter on AWS using VMware

+## EC2 Hibernation
+- preserves the in-memory RAM on persistent storage
+- fater to boot up
+- instace Ram must be less than 150GB
+- cannot be hibernated for more than 60 days

+## AWS Outposts
+- extend AWS to your data center
+- AWS outpost rack and servers

 # Elastic Block Store (EBS)